1977 Florida State Seminoles football team: Roster

+Game summaries

-at Southern Miss
+At Southern Miss

 Florida State settled down in the 2nd half and rolled to a 35–6 victory over a stunned Southern Mississippi.
 The Seminoles were scoreless until a minute remained in the first half, when Ron Simmons blocked a punt and Scott Warren picked up the ball and ran it 2 yards for a touchdown that put the Noles on top to stay at 7–3.
 Florida State stretched it out to 14–6 in the third period, then exploded for three fourth quarter touchdowns.
 Jimmy Jordan threw two touchdown passes, one to Greg Lazzaro (34 yards) and one to Kurt Unglaub (8 yards).
 Mark Lyles scored from 1 yards out and Greg Ramsey caught a 12-yard TD pass from Wally Woodham.

-at Kansas State
+At Kansas State

 Larry Key ran for 120 yards and became the first Florida State football player ever to go over the 2,000 mark in career yardage.
 It was defense that did it as the Seminoles struggled to an 18–10 victory over Kansas State.
 The defense held K-State to just seven first downs and 173 total yards.
 Jimmy Jordan passed nine yards to a wide open Mike Shumann for a touchdown.
 The Seminoles went for two points, Jordan again hitting Shumann, making it 8–7.
 In the early going of the last quarter K-State regained the lead, 10–8 on a 19-yard field goal by Kris Thompson.
 With 6:58 to go in the game the Seminoles capped an 80-yard drive with Dave Cappelen's 27 yard field goal, moving back up 11–10.
 Then, with 2:27 left, Jordan hit Shumann at the goal line for a 26-yard touchdown.